strukturag/libde265/README.md

 ========

-If you got libde265 from the git repository, you will first need to run the included "autogen.sh" script to generate the "configure" script.
+If you got libde265 from the git repository, you will first need to run the included `autogen.sh` script to generate the `configure` script.

 libde265 has no dependencies on other libraries, but both example programs require that you install the libvideogfx library, which you can get from